obrien-k/node-bigcommerce-mvc/README.md

+# Pre-requisities

+Node-Gyp's NAN package dependency causes the node-hashtable dependency within this package to remain locked in <v12 of Node, I recommend targeting v10.22.1.

 # Setup

 After running `npm i`, you'll need to supply credentials for a BC store and MongoDB server.
 This app assumes usage of dotenv and a .env file or similar.
 An example of what this might look like: